Butane

 PROS

-• Can be used indoors with proper ventilation.
+• Can be used indoors with an indoor rated appliance and proper ventilation

 CONS